Aegizz/Public-Reflection/Reflection.md

 ## Reflection of Implementation, Security, Flaws and Decisions

-When creating and desinging a project there are always choices to be made, deciding between a method or choice of implementation impacts the quality, security and operability of a code base.
+When creating and desinging a project there are always choices to be made.
+Deciding between a method or choice of implementation impacts the quality, security and operability of a code base.
 The key decisions we will outline are:

 1. Coding Language
 2. Libraries